-The Airport shall provide the TSA RDM a written response outlining corrective actions that will be taken due to outstanding deficiencies, issues, and action items identified in the Quick Look Report (QLR) and the Test Summary Report within two (2) weeks of receipt of the QLR or TSR
+The Airport shall provide the TSA RDM a written response outlining corrective actions that will be taken due to outstanding deficiencies, issues, and action items identified in the Quick Look Report (QLR) and Test Summary Report within two (20 weeks of receipt of the QLR or TSR.

 For the continued and secure operation of the CBIS, all changes to the BHS system that impact the CBIS operation after its initial commissioning must be reviewed, evaluated, and endorsed by TSA before they are implemented by the Airport.
-The Post-iSAT procedure must be followed for all changes to CBIS systems other than those required for normal routine and periodic maintenance/repairs to the BHS system.
-The Airport/Airline responsible for the BHS system shall assemble an information package for submittal to the TSA RDM which includes the fallowing minimum information.
+The Post-iSAT changes procedure must be provided in accordance with PGDS, Appendix A. The procedure is to be followed for all changes to CBIS systems other than those required for normal routine and periodic maintenance/repairs to the BHS system.
+The Airport/Airline responsible for the BHS system shall assemble an information package for submittal to TSA RDM which includes the fallowing minimum information.

-- Written description of all proposed physical and programming changes to the BHS and CBIS system(s) - Reason for proposed change(s) - Anticipated impact to system operation (e.g. increased throughput, lowered tracking losses, elimination of bag jams) - Drawings showing affected areas - Any potential security, tracking or efficiency impacts, including impacts on TSA manpower or operations - Proposed date of changes
+- Written description of all proposed physical and programming changes to the BHS and CBIS system(s)

+- Reason for proposed change(s)

+- Anticipated impact to system operation (e.g. increased throughput, lowered tracking losses, elimination of bag jams)

+- Drawings showing affected areas

+- Any potential security, tracking or efficiency impacts, including impacts on TSA manpower or operations

+- Testing procedures

+- Proposed date of changes

 A sample Configuration Change Request Form is attached.
 This package shall be delivered to the local TSA FSD who shall review the package.
-The local TSA FSD shall add any comments he/she may have and forward the form and associated information to the following email address: baseteam@dhs.gov or the following mailing address:
+The local TSA FSD shall add any comments he/she may have and forward the form to the following email address: baseteam@dhs.gov or the following mailing address: